knoxknox/cs162-course/materials/class/README.md

 Thread creation:
 - Each process has at least one thread
 - Thread is scheduled by operating system
-- It shares the resources with the process
 - Thread is represented with TCB Data Structure

 TCB Data Structure: